bbalganjjm/natural_js/docs/implementation/m9-beta-report.md

 # Reproduce the artifact checks

 Run the package, installed-consumer, and browser commands from the clean `a45fbd6` package-source commit on the documented Windows/Node host.
 Run documentation checks from the later commit containing this report; the package-source commit predates the final M9 evidence update.
 The current M10.3 checkout's browser harness also requires `initialPage`, which that historical M9 tarball does not implement; use the M9 commit's matching harness when reproducing this report.
 Keep Playwright runs sequential; the full suite and the isolated agent fixture both use port 4173.
 The five historical packed-browser logs used one identical tarball and SHA.
-The current supported rerun below omits WebKit; its earlier log remains historical engine evidence.[^consumers][^browser]
+Playwright WebKit remains in the supported rerun alongside the other engines; only real Safari on macOS or iOS is unavailable here.[^consumers][^browser]

 ```powershell
 npm ci